OneCent01/TokenLink/README.md

 # TokenLink

-TokenLink is a JavaScript library for managing tokens.
+TokenLink is a NodeJS library for managing tokens on the server.

 The core function, createTokenStore, is essentially a simple factory for instantiating key-value stores with extended functionality.